(Last Update: 03/23/2024)

 Clinical Evaluation

-Diagnosing sleep apnea secondary to tinnitus involves a comprehensive clinical evaluation.
+Diagnosing sleep disturbance secondary to tinnitus involves a comprehensive clinical evaluation.

 Healthcare providers will often conduct a thorough history and physical examination, paying close attention to the patient's sleep patterns, daytime symptoms, and the specific characteristics of their tinnitus.